3 innovative ways banks are helping protect you from financial fraud

 A fraud victim’s story of handing over cash in a shoebox

 Darla was talking to a man who claimed he was with the Federal Trade Commission (FTC) after calling the number listed in a pop-up message on her computer.
-Unfortunately, she fell victim to the scam we encounter online daily that imply our computer has been compromised and that we need to call Microsoft tech support.
+Unfortunately, she fell victim to a scam we encounter online daily that implies our computer has been compromised and that we need to call Microsoft tech support.
 Once the fraudster got her on the phone, he shared that her information was on the dark web and being used for identity theft.
-Turning over her money for him to guard was the only way to keep her funds safe until the fraudsters were caught.
+He said that turning over her money for him to guard was the only way to keep her funds safe until the fraudsters were caught.

 Ultimately, Darla complied with the man’s requests.
 First, she provided him with thousands of dollars in Apple gift cards.
 Then, she withdrew most of her money from the bank, placed it in a shoebox and handed it to a courier who showed up at her house.